cryptoPickle/5app-coding-challenge/README.md

 # 5app-coding-challenge

-Please create a webservice which modifies an incoming payload and returns a response.
+Please create a webservice on a public URL which modifies an incoming payload and returns a response.

 The response should be a JSON object with property `response` with an Array of items.